Since the dawn of the World Wide Web, backlinks was always tied up to SEO and at the same time, an important part of any marketing strategy.

 Create a list with all these images and contact the website owners that forgot to link back to you and give credit for your visuals.
 Ask them politely to either remove the visuals or properly acknowledge your contribution.
 It’s that simple.

+At the same time, you can engage in indirect link building via images by designing professional and informative infographics.
+They are incredibly popular these days and they can become at least popular if not viral.
 All other websites that will display your infographics, on the other hand, will link back to you and give credits for your work.

 5. Local links/ Internal links